Understanding Our Data

 USCIS processes an average of 8 million applications, petitions and requests annually.
 We strive to make as much data about various aspects of USCIS operations available to the public as possible.
 We do so to improve public understanding of the immigration system and our role in it, as well as to comply with required reporting mandates.

-Our data is primarily published on our Immigration and Citizenship Data webpage.
+Our data is primarily published on our Immigration and Citizenship Data page.
 We also publish data as part of some Freedom of Information Act responses, correspondence with the public, and correspondence with Congress on our Electronic Reading Room.
 Data or other information may be requested through a Freedom of Information Act request.
 Information on estimated processing times for various applications, petitions and requests can be found on our Check Case Processing Times page.

 Although most applicants, petitioners, and requestors submit paper forms, we do not transfer all of the information submitted on these paper forms into our electronic systems.
 This means that even if a question is asked on a form, USCIS may not store the response to that question electronically.
 When we need to retrieve information not captured electronically, we typically have to review the paper files manually.
 Although we continue to improve our electronic systems, we do not yet capture all form data electronically.
 Filing electronically, where possible, will increase the amount of data that our electronic systems capture.